-These bones are held together by fibrous connective tissue called ligaments which are the main source of stability for the shoulder.
-Ligaments are not particularly flexible.
-Once stretched, they tend to stay stretched, and if stretched too far, they snap.
+Bones in the shoulder are held together by fibrous connective tissue called ligaments, the main source of stability for the shoulder.
+Ligaments, however, are not particularly flexible.
+Once stretched, they tend to stay stretched causing laxity in the joint.
+Small tears often occur, making the tissue susceptible to more serious injury.

-Tendons are elastic, soft, connective tissue structures that attach muscles to bone.
-The rotator cuff tendons are a group of tendons that connect the deepest layer of muscles to the humerus.
+Tendons are elastic, soft, connective tissue that attach muscles to bone.
+The rotator cuff tendons are a group of tendons that connect the deepest layer of muscles to the arm.
 The rotator cuff muscles and tendons control our ability to raise the arm from our side (abduction).
+Tear of this tissue often results from traumatic injury or overuse.

 - Rotator cuff injuries